balajisomasale/Jenkins_Overview_Notes/README.md

 we need to give github project link in jenkins inorder to trigger.
 But before that, we need to configure git.exe in global configuration in Jenkins.

 If there is any change (Push/pull - any), It should trigger the Job

+What is Web Hook?

+    We’ll send a POST request to the URL below with details of any subscribed events.
+You can also specify which data format you’d like to receive (JSON, x-www-form-urlencoded, etc).

+How to create Web hook :
+    - Go to your project you want to trigger the alerts and select create webhook
+    - Provide Payload URL - here it could be either cloud or ngrok(public address of localhost) But It cant be the local host!
+    - If Jenkins is running on localhost, then create ngrok free URL:
+        - What is ngrok? - ngrok is cross-platform application that enables developers to expose a local dev server to internet cloud.
+        - Commands :
+            To get the version -> ngrok --version
+            To Run the ngrok -> ngrok.exe http 8080
+    - Payload URL would look like ->  http://5737-24-114-82-183.ngrok.io/github-webhook/ -> Note we need to add "/github-webhook/" to ngrok url

+Steps :
+    - In Jenkins/Configure - Firstly give SSH github link here
+    - GitHub hook trigger for GITScm polling